lesheidrich/pyprojects/README.md

 # pyprojects
 A collection of Python practice projects categorized by difficulty.
-Files <i style="color:red;">are</i> appended with side notes of what I learned, or found useful for my development.
+Files are appended with side notes of what I learned, or found useful for my development.
+<p>My mother has <span style="color:blue">blue</span> eyes.</p>

 BEGINNER PROJECTS:
 ------------------